Panthers tackle Michael Oher supportive of GM after firing

 Davis and tight end Greg Olsen both are seeking extensions.
 Davis, 34, is in the final year of his deal.
 Olsen, 32, has two years left.

-Multiple sources told ESPN that concern over Gettleman's handling of past negotiations, along with a concern that Davis and Olsen could be disgruntled going into training camp, played a part in the decision by owner Jerry Richardson.
+Multiple sources told ESPN that concern over Gettleman's handling of past negotiations, along with a concern that Davis and Olsen could be disgruntled going into training camp, played a part in the decision by owner Jerry Richardson to fire the GM.

 "We had actually engaged in contract talks," Davis told NBC Charlotte.
 "They presented something and we presented something back, and we were just in the process of negotiating.